Luis Abinader: President of the Dominican Republic

 Abinader was sworn in as the President of the Dominican Republic on 16 August 2020.

 The inauguration had a reduced number of guests due to the measures taken for the COVID-19 pandemic.
 Among the international guests was the Secretary of State of the United States, Mike Pompeo, who attended on behalf of President Donald Trump.

 He made the fight against illegal immigration one of his priorities.
-In February 2022, he began construction of a separation wall with Haiti, which will extend over 164 of the 380 kilometers of border.
+In February 2022, he began construction of a separation fence with Haiti, which will extend over 164 of the 380 kilometers of border.

 Border wall

 In February 2023, construction was started on a border wall that will cover the border with Haiti.
 The project includes 70 watchtowers and 41 access gates for patrolling containing fiber optics for communications, movement sensors, cameras, radars and drones.
 This project will be the second longest border wall in the Americas, after the US-Mexico wall.
 Proposals for a wall came from several Dominican politicians, including Ramfis Trujillo, grandson of Dominican dictator Rafael Trujillo, and Abinader before becoming president.
 The idea is supported by the vast majority of the Dominican population.
 Dominican officials claim the wall will slow the illegal Haitian migration, the drug trade, as well as reduce the chance of gang violence in Haiti from spreading to the Dominican Republic.